-At Awario, we do our best to keep a close eye on our competitors.
-Over the last few months, we’ve tested multiple tools; and this article is our selection of the best ones to try in 2019.
+At Awario, we do our best to conduct competitive intelligence.
+Over the last few months, we’ve tested multiple tools; and this article is our selection of the top competitor research tools to try in 2019.

-I couldn’t put together a list of the best tools without mentioning our own, but only because I’m sure it adds value to businesses.
+I couldn’t put together a list of competitor analysis tools without mentioning our own, but only because I’m sure it will add value to your business.
 If you’re thinking of getting started with competitive analysis, chances are that you’re already monitoring the social media for mentions of your own brand.
-The caveat is, it’s not very convenient to search for your brand along with all of your competitors manually across multiple platforms.
+The caveat is, it’s not very convenient to search for your brand along with all of your competition manually across multiple platforms.
 Also, the conversations might pop up from basically anywhere, so using a tool that will automate this process is a smart idea.

-Awario lets you create social media and web monitoring alerts for any keywords.
-Make sure to set up alerts for your biggest competitors, and the tool will monitor mentions of their brand in real time across the social media, forums, news, blogs, etc. Better yet, make sure to also add a link to each competitor’s domain in the Alert Settings - this way, your feed will also include mentions that link to your competitors’ websites (even though they might not explicitly mention their brand names).
+Awario is a platform that helps with social media competitor analysis.
+I’d recommend starting with creating the social media and web monitoring alerts for any keywords.
+Make sure to set up alerts for your biggest competitors, and the tool will track mentions of their brands in real time across the major social media platforms, forums, news, blogs, and web pages and present all metrics in branded, shareable reports.
+Better yet, make sure to also add a link to each competitor’s domain in the Alert Settings - this way, your feed will also include mentions that link to your competitors’ websites (even though they might not explicitly mention their brand names).

-This way, you’ll discover the social media websites your competitors are active on.
+This way, you’ll discover the social media channels your competitors are active on.
 The variety of marketing platforms is huge, and you might discover new places where you can reach your target audience.
-As your competitors are most likely to have the same TA as you, it makes sense to learn where they do marketing and try the same platforms.
+As your competitors are most likely to have the same TA as you, it makes sense to do the social media analysis of their platforms.
 More to that, you’ll figure out which influencers and bloggers mention your competitors, and will end up with a solid list of potential partners to build relationships with.

-With Awario’s Share of Voice chart, you’ll be able to track the success of your campaign — it shows the number of mentions and reach of your company compared to your competitors.
+Awario offers three types of social media analysis reports: Mention Statistics, Alert Comparison, and Influencers.
+With Awario’s Share of Voice chart, you’ll be able to track the growth of your campaign — it does competitor analysis for the number of mentions and reach of your company compared to your competitors.

 Pricing: You can start with a 14-days free trial.
 There’re three service tiers: Starter is $29/month, Pro is $99/month, and Enterprise is $299/month.
 Purchasing a yearly plan will save you 2 months of payments.
 The plans differ in the number of projects, alerts, and mentions.
 Pro and Enterprise offer additional perks like CSV data export and white-label shareable reports.

-Have you ever found yourself wondering which CMS your competitors are using?
-How about their analytics and support systems?
+Have you ever found yourself wondering what software your competitors are using?
+How about their social analytics tools?
 Or the technologies their websites are built on?

-Once you’ve found a platform or service within your competitors’ profile, you can look it up on the website to see its usage statistics, number of users, market share, etc. This is a real goldmine if you and your competitors are technology providers: BuiltWith lets you both see the technologies used by your rivals and the stats on usage of your competitors’ services by other websites.
+Once you’ve found a platform or service within your competitors’ profile, you can look it up on the website to see its usage analytics, number of users, market share, etc. This is a real goldmine if you and your competitors are technology providers: BuiltWith lets you both see the technologies used by your rivals and the detailed analytics on usage of your competitors’ services by other websites.
 Pretty cool, no?

 Pricing: Running a check with BuiltWith is free, but more advanced features (like importing a list of websites using given technologies) are included in the paid version.
 The Basic plan is $295/mo, Pro is $495/mo, and Team is $995/mo.
 Plans differ in the number of users, lookups, and reports.

-After you learned which technologies and marketing platforms your competitors use, it’s time to find out the strong and weak points in their SEO strategies.
+After you learned which technologies and marketing platforms your competitors use, you can get down to SEO competitors, their strategies, and weak points.
 The SEO PowerSuite toolkit will help you on each stage of your SEO campaign:

 Website Auditor will dig through any website to understand how the search engines see your (or your competitors’) site.
-The app reveals all the website issues that can affect indexing, rankings, or user experience.
+This software tool reveals all the website issues that can influence indexing, ranking, or user experience.
 For every issue, you’ll get step-by-step instructions on how to fix them.

 Pricing: For trying out all the apps’ functionality there’s a freemium version.
 The Professional license is $299 and Enterprise is $699.
 Enterprise license offers White-labeling options, various types of exports, and scheduled reports.

-Not only does this clue you in on who’s killing it in terms of content in your industry, but also it helps you identify potentially hot topics to explore yourself.
+Not only does this clue you in on who’s killing it in terms of content in your industries, but also it helps you identify potentially hot topics to explore yourself.

 Pricing: There’s a 7-day free trial which is followed by one of four subscription plans.
 Pro is $79/month, Plus is $139/month, Large is $239/month, and Enterprise has custom pricing.